-The parole process is the process by which a prisoner is released back into the community to serve the remainder of his or her sentence under the supervision of a parole officer.
-The parolee must abide by certain terms set by the parole board and report to his or her parole officer on a regular basis.
-If the defendant commits a parole violation, he or she will have to return to prison for the remainder of his sentence.
+Parole is the process by which an individual is released back into the community to serve the remainder of their sentence under the supervision of a parole officer.
+The individual must abide by certain terms set by the parole board and report to their parole officer on a regular basis.
+If the individual commits a parole violation, they will have to return to prison for the remainder of their sentence.

 Innocence and Parole